kubevault/kubevault/docs/concepts/vault-server-crds/vaultagent.md

 #### spec.tokenSecretRef

 `spec.tokenSecretRef` is an optional field referencing a Secret with a `token` key holding a Vault token.

-> **Note:** Reserved for future use.
-The current operator does not author the spoke AppBinding (it is delivered by the hub `ManifestWork`), so this field has no effect today.
+For standalone agents — where the operator authors the AppBinding — that AppBinding authenticates to the hub Vault with this token instead of the agent's ServiceAccount.
+It has no effect in hub-managed deployments, where the AppBinding is delivered by the hub `ManifestWork`.

 #### spec.tls

-`spec.tls` describes pre-provisioned mTLS credentials as an alternative to the `spec.bootstrap` join flow:
+`spec.tls` provides pre-provisioned mTLS credentials as an alternative to the `spec.bootstrap` join flow.
+When set (and `spec.bootstrap` is not), the spoke-agent Pod skips `bao agent join` and runs `bao agent run` directly against these credentials:

 - `caSecret`: Secret with `ca.crt` (the hub's spoke-CA certificate).
 - `certSecret`: Secret with `tls.crt` and `tls.key` (a client certificate whose CN equals `spec.spokeName`, signed by the spoke-CA).

-> **Note:** Not yet implemented.
-The current operator requires `spec.bootstrap`; pre-provisioned credentials are not consumed yet.
+The operator projects these into the agent's credentials directory as `cert.pem`/`key.pem`/`ca.pem` (read-only) and disables in-agent certificate renewal (`-renew-check-every=0`).
+You rotate the certificate Secrets out-of-band; changing them rolls the Pod.

 #### spec.reconnect

-`spec.reconnect` describes automatic reconnection to the hub (defaults: enabled, 5s initial backoff, 300s max backoff).
+`spec.reconnect` configures automatic reconnection to the hub (defaults: enabled, 5s initial backoff, 300s max backoff).
+The operator surfaces these to the agent container as `BAO_AGENT_RECONNECT_ENABLED`, `BAO_AGENT_RECONNECT_BACKOFF_SECONDS`, and `BAO_AGENT_RECONNECT_MAX_BACKOFF_SECONDS` environment variables (the `bao agent run` command has no equivalent CLI flags).

-> **Note:** Reserved.
-These fields are not yet wired into the spoke-agent Pod; reconnection is handled by the agent's own defaults.

 #### spec.podTemplate